 There are many places in the U.S. where you can legally and responsibly ride e-MTBs and take it from us; they are a heck of a lot of fun.
 We recommend checking with local land management agencies and other resources to determine where electric mountain bikes are allowed before hitting the trails.
 We know that you can ride e-MTBs on any trails that are legal for motorized use, so we took advantage of the wealth of OHV trails in the greater Lake Tahoe area for our testing purposes.

 The Levo SL makes air travel easy.
+Credit: Joshua Hutchens

 Downhill Performance

-Downhill performance is our most highly weighted rating metric because we feel that the most important element of an e-bike is how well it performs out on the trail, especially when bombing down the hill.
+Downhill performance is our highest-weighted rating metric because we feel that the most important element of an e-bike is how well it performs on the trail, especially when bombing down the hill.
 Each tester rode every bike numerous times and formulated their own opinions of each model, considering how factors like the component spec, geometry, and frame design play a role in its downhill performance.
 All the e-bikes we tested were fun to ride, but they each had distinct personalities and trail manners.
 To test this, we rode the bikes downhill a lot and took them down various terrains, from fast and flowing open trails to tight, low-speed technical, and everything in between.

 With oodles of traction, all that mass, and progressive geometry, the Levo descends with astonishing confidence.
+Credit: Matt Lighthart

-The Santa Cruz Heckler SL combines 150/160mm of travel, modern trail riding geometry, and mixed wheel sizes to create a super versatile, lightweight ride that performs well across varying speeds and terrain.
+The Santa Cruz Heckler SL combines 150/160mm of travel, modern trail-riding geometry, and mixed wheel sizes to create a super-versatile, lightweight ride that performs well across varying speeds and terrain.
 It's stable and confident at speed and in steep terrain, yet it remains maneuverable and handles well at lower speeds and on moderate trails.
 Much like the Specialized Levo models, it feels like a trail bike with responsive handling, agility, and the ability to get after it when the mood hits or the trail gets rowdy.

 Climbing Performance

 You've gotta get up to get down, and one of the intentions of e-bikes is to make it much easier to do just that.
 Some of our testers even claim that climbing is now nearly as fun as descending, thanks to the pedal assistance.
 Climbing on an e-MTB with pedal assist support is still somewhat different from climbing on a bike without a motor.
 These bikes can carry some serious speed uphill, changing the climbing dynamic with a much faster pace, often tossing finesse out the window in favor of power and momentum.
 The heavy weight of these bikes provides incredible traction, keeping them planted on the ground, and compression dampening/climbing switches can be left wide open to enjoy the added traction benefits of active rear suspension.
-Each bike's geometry, handling, and power output all played a role in how well these bikes performed on the ascents, and we had plenty of time to test them while rallying back uphill for more downhill laps.
+Each bike's geometry, kinematics, handling, and power output all played a role in how well they performed on the ascents, and we had plenty of time to test them while rallying back uphill for more downhill laps.

 Electric mountain bikes can change the way you interact with the trail and greatly expand your range.
+Credit: Matt Lighthart

 Jumping while heading uphill is an almost e-bike-exclusive activity.
+Credit: Matt Lighthart

 Steep climbs can be relaxing on a full-powered ebike.
+Credit: Matt Lighthart

 Distance Range

 The charge port doubles as an input for the range extender battery.
+Credit: Matt Lighthart

 Fun and flickable, the Vala cheats gravity on the way up and helps you make the most of it on the way down.
+Credit: Natalie Kafader

 Power Output

-Despite a torque rating of 85Nm, the Bosch Performance CX motor on the Ibis Oso felt very powerful.
-The power output was smooth, consistent, and strong, and the bike felt incredibly fast.
 The Levo SL falls into a category different from the other bikes in this review.
 The SL1.2 motor is significantly smaller, with a maximum torque of 50Nm and up to 320 Watts of power.
 This is a little more than half of the competition, and that is by design.
 Power output is impressively smooth, although it doesn't deliver the oomph of the full-power models.
-It makes the rider work harder and may be preferred by some riders.
-The Santa Cruz Heckler SL uses the Fazua Ride60 motor, which has 60Nm of torque on paper but doesn't feel much more punchy then the Specialized motor.
+It makes riders work harder and may be preferred by some.
+The Santa Cruz Heckler SL uses the Fazua Ride60 motor, which has 60 Nm of torque on paper but doesn't feel much punchier than the Specialized motor.

 The Bosch motor compared to the Fazua on these two Santa Cruz models.